- What is sexual harassment?

-Q: Is my employer responsible if I am sexually harassed at a company-sponsored event outside of working hours?
+Q: Is my employer responsible if I’m sexually harassed at a company-sponsored event outside of working hours?

 Q: I've been accused of harassment.
-Am I entitled to know the name of the person who accused me and what they accused me of?
+Am I entitled to know the name of my accuser and what I have been accused of?

 Q: I've been accused of harassment, but I don't think I did anything wrong.
 What should I do?